santoshrajan/frpjs/readme.md

 Swipeview composes touch events on the container element using various core frp primitives and activates the composed event stream through an activation function.

-The core logic is placed inside a single `compose` function:
+The core logic is placed inside a single `compose`:

 ```
 let stream$ = frp.compose(